May 19, 2020

 Diet remains a poor way to obtain vitamin D. Short of eating a pound of wild-caught salmon daily (about 2000 IU) or other fatty fish, very few foods naturally provide vitamin D. Some items like milk, some yogurts, cereal, and orange juice, and non-dairy milks are fortified with about 100 IU.

 The Institute of Medicine has set the Recommended Dietary Allowance (RDA) of vitamin D at 600 international units (IU) for everyone under the age of 70.
 (It’s 800 IU for adults 70+.)
-But many experts believe that is too low.
+However many experts believe that is too low.
 The Tolerable Upper Limit is 4,000 IU, meaning that dose could be safely taken daily.

 Many physicians and nutritionists routinely put their patients on 1000 to 2000 IU daily.
 Others may need higher doses to maintain optimal blood levels.
 For persons that are severely deficient, very high doses may be needed and only taken under a physician’s supervision.
 One a deficiency is corrected, a lower maintenance dose can be taken.
 Blood levels can be monitored and retested to ensure find what is the best amount for an individual.